Chicago Bicycle Accident Lawyer

 Hit and Runs

-When a driver collides with a cyclist and doesn’t stop to report the accident, they are guilty of a hit and run.
-Whether it is a deliberate act on the driver’s part or an intoxicated driver unaware that a collision has even taken place, the bicyclist almost never comes out unscathed.
-A number of injuries can occur, such as organ and nerve damage, traumatic brain injuries, dental damage, among others.
+When a driver collides with a cyclist and doesn't stop to report the accident, they are guilty of a hit and run.
+Whether it is a deliberate act on the driver's part or an intoxicated driver unaware that a collision has even taken place, the bicyclist almost never comes out unscathed.
+Serious injuries can occur, including organ and nerve damage, traumatic brain injuries, and dental damage, among others.
 Drivers are liable for the damages they cause due to their negligence.

-Cyclists can use safety accessories like sideview mirrors, reflectors, lights, and light-colored clothing to help lower the possibility of an accident.
-Similarly, drivers should be aware that cars are not the only vehicles they need to look out for on the roads.
-Motor vehicle drivers should be especially careful at intersections, near bike lanes, and in areas with a large number of bike commuters.
+Cyclists can use safety accessories like side-view mirrors, reflectors, lights, and light-colored clothing to help lower the possibility of an accident.
+However, ultimately, even the best bicycle safety practices may not eliminate the risk of a crash.
+Drivers must be aware that cars are not the only vehicles they need to look out for on the roads and be especially careful at intersections, near bike lanes, and in areas with a large number of bike commuters.

 Motorists encroaching into bike lanes